-There are considerable health problems that come from bad hygiene.
-Teeth decay because they haven’t been properly taken care of.
-Zits cover the face from a lack of cleanliness.
-Worse, you put an unclean finger in your mouth and spread a nasty virus to your intestinal tract.
+There are considerable health problems that come from lack of cleanliness.
+Teeth decay because they haven’t been adequately taken care of.
+Facial zits occur from lack of cleanliness.
+Worse, you put a dirty finger in your mouth and spread a nasty virus to your intestinal tract.

-Not only is it important to have good hygiene for your body, it is also important to have good mental hygiene.
+Not only is it essential to have good hygiene for your body, but it is also vital to have good mental hygiene.

 Julie Hirsch is a leading authority on the subject of mental hygiene, and the author of the eye-opening and highly recommended book, Struck By Living: From Depression To Hope.

 “What is mental hygiene?
 Each person’s answer will be unique, but there are some things necessary for every plan.
 All of us need daily attention to the basics: sleep, nutrition, and exercise.
 Most of us also need a measure of strong social support, as well as cultivation of purpose, perspective and humor in one’s life. “ (READ MORE)